A guide to the most coveted limited-edition Hermès Birkins

 What happens when one of the world’s most exclusive bags gets even rarer?
-Hermès only produces a limited quantity of its iconic Birkin each year, making the maison’s special editions, released every few years, incredibly difficult to get one’s hands on.
+Hermès only produces a limited quantity of its iconic Birkin handbags each year, making the maison’s special editions, released every few years, incredibly difficult to get one’s hands on.

-Created from start to finish by one craftsman, these handbags come in an array of materials and colours, and demand has never been higher.
+Each created from start to finish by one craftsman, these handbags come in an array of materials and colours, and demand has never been higher.

 Here, we delve into the limited-edition styles, which range from uniquely utilitarian designs to dramatic pieces made in collaboration with renowned designers such as Jean Paul Gaultier.